 Dampness, rot and infestation

 Repair category: 2

 Notes: There is evidence of wood boring insect infestation within the roof void.
 This can be treated by a timber/specialist contractor.

 Chimney stacks

-Repair category:
+Repair category: 2

-Notes: There is some vegetation growth to the right hand stack.
+Notes: There is weathering to stone finishes and cracked and open sections of pointing.